Independence, Colorado Ghost Town

 Remarks: The town was first called Forrest City, but once it reached 2000 people in population and didn’t have any saloons or dance halls to go around – so they changed the name.
 It’s not really like other ghost towns because Saint Elmo doesn’t look like either an antique doll house with its quaint little houses on stilts for easy access by those who live there; rather you can see why this would be a good place if one wanted more privacy than say Main Street offers up while still enjoying all that downtown has offer.
 All of the buildings in St Elmo are privately owned, and well preserved.
 There is a general store that operates from May through October with some modern vactain homes nearby for those who want more than just an old ghost town aesthetic.

-San Miguel, CO
+San Miguel, Colorado Ghost Town

 County: